 - A different construction.
 It comes in a variety of materials including:

-- aluminium, wood and fiberglass.
+- aluminum, wood and fiberglass.

 Drift boats typically hold 3 seats: front, middle and back.